My Family Member is Suffering from Drugs and Alcohol – Should I Call My Drug Defense Lawyer?

 Many people struggling with substance abuse issues are self-medicating an underlying mental health disorder.
 Dual diagnosis refers to those dealing with both mental health and substance abuse issues.
 Sometimes the mental health issue leads to substance abuse, and sometimes substance abuse triggers mental health problems.

-What Can a Lawyer Do for Me?
+What Can a Drug Defense Lawyer Do for Me?

 A lawyer may help avoid a substance abuse problem from developing into a legal issue.
 That legal issue is not limited to arrest.
 Living with a substance, abuser puts an enormous strain on a marriage.
 Sometimes, the threat of a divorce may help a person seek treatment for their illness.
 At the least, an attorney can review the marital assets and advise the spouse on the kind of settlement they might receive if they do decide to divorce, as well as custody and other issues.